 A spectacular stainless-steel tower by Frank Gehry is the centrepiece of Luma Arles, art patron Maja Hoffmann’s creative hub in France.
-As it prepares to open in June, the architect explains how their collaboration flourished.
+Opened in June, the architect explains how their collaboration flourished.

 N early 20 years ago, Pritzker-prize-winning architect Frank Gehry and visionary arts patron Maja Hoffmann began a remarkable journey together.
-This summer their efforts are coming to fruition, with the opening of the soaring Luma Tower, scheduled for 26 June.
+This summer their efforts came to fruition, with the opening of the soaring Luma Tower on 26 June.
 A twisting, geometric 56-metre-tall structure finished with 11,000 shimmering stainless steel panels, it is one of the most spectacular and original pieces of new architecture since Gehry’s Guggenheim Museum in Bilbao, which opened its doors in 1997.

 The new 15,000-square-metre building is the centrepiece of Luma Arles, a 27-acre creative campus in the heart of the historic city in the South of France, the home of Hoffmann’s Luma Foundation.

 Swiss-born Hoffmann is a great-granddaughter of the founder of the pharmaceutical company Hoffmann-La Roche.
 She is often described as a collector but she considers that too narrow a definition.
 “I don’t really want to own things… I want to make things happen,” she once said.

 With a number of residences around the world, including one in a rambling 19th-century schoolhouse in New York’s East Village, she has sat on the boards of numerous major museums and cultural institutions, including the New Museum in New York and the Serpentine Galleries and the Tate in London.